 A 2-day visit seems to be the sweet spot between a comprehensive see everything trip and spending too long at the parks.
 You can either focus on one park a day and take it in fully or buy a park hopper and treat both parks as one big attraction.
 Maybe Disney California Adventure doesn’t appeal and you just want to focus on Disneyland Park.
-Two Days will certainly get you round almost every major attraction and ride and give a full Disneyland Experience!
+Two Days will certainly get you around almost every major attraction and ride and give a full Disneyland Experience!

 Will, we see everything? – No, even with two days it is still not enough to see everything.
 With a Two Park Pass – You are only at each park for one day and while you should cover most of DCA there will still be a lot of Disneyland you miss.
 With a Park Hopper, you will certainly have covered almost everything and all big headline rides will definitely be covered.
 If you focus your two days on just Disneyland then you will definitely feel like you have seen it all.
-But you won’t, there are a million little bits of detail, hidden mickeys, guest appearances and seasonal shows that it is never possible to see it all!
+But you won’t, there are a million little bits of detail, hidden mickeys, guest appearances, and seasonal shows that it is never possible to see it all!

 MaxPass? – We always suggest MaxPass for at least one of your days.
 As MaxPass can be adding to as many or as few days as you like you can simply add it to just the days you want.
-We recommend adding it to at least you first day, however, you plan on spending our two days.
+We recommend adding it to at least your first day, however, you plan on spending our two days.
 That way after the first day if you thought the MaxPass was awesome and worth every penny you can add it for your second day.
 If you thought it a bit of a waste or you used it REALLY well on your first day and only have a few things to see you can just leave it off.